sara-nl/singularity-course/run-docker.md

 Image: An image  is an executable package that includes everything needed to run an application.
 Container: A container is a runtime instance of an image - what the image becomes when executed.

-* This command downloads a test image and runs it in a container.
+* Run the following command and see what happens:

     ```sh
     docker run hello-world
     docker image ls  # can you see your hello-world image?
     docker container ls --all   # can you see your hello-world container?
     ```

+> **_Food for brain:_**
+>
+> * How come you ran a container when you didn't have the image in the first place?
+>   Hint: look into what happened when you ran the first command

 ### <a name="run-interactive"></a> 3.
 Run interactive containers